mengdi11/mengdi11.github.io/content/publication/journal-paper2/index.md

 ---
-title: "Prevalence of prolonged grief disorder and its symptoms in bereaved persons in China: a systematic review and meta-analysis"
+title: "Prevalence of prolonged grief disorder and its symptoms among bereaved individuals in China: a systematic review and meta-analysis "
 authors:
 - admin
 - Liu, J. F.